willbeaufoy/pbplugin/README.md

-Thin client version of Powerbase browser plugin.
-Ie. the database of powerbase info is kept on the server (updated periodically from powerbase.info api), and the plugin queries this database to get the info it needs.
+Powerbase browser plugin.
+Database of powerbase info is kept on the server (updated periodically from powerbase.info api), and the plugin queries this database to get the info it needs.

 Firefox plugin
 ==============